xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-014.md

 });
 ```

-It is worth mentioning that Excalidraw also supports holding down `Shift` to horizontally scroll the canvas.
+It is worth mentioning that Excalidraw also supports holding down <kbd>Shift</kbd> to horizontally scroll the canvas.
 However, we have already assigned the rotation operation to this behavior of the canvas, so it will not be implemented here.

 ## Selection mode {#select-mode}